kraflab/dsda-doom/docs/udmf.md

 This page tracks support for the universal doom map format, as seen in ZDoom.
 See the [Doom in Hexen docs](./doom_in_hexen.md) for more information about which specials and thing types are supported.

+In principle, udmf features supported in dsda-doom should work the same as they do in gzdoom.
+However, there may be maps that do not work in one port or the other due to differences in the underlying physics, similar to other map formats.
+Significant deviation in behaviour is likely a bug.

+Known differences (to be fixed):
+- dsda-doom acts as if ActivateOwnDeathSpecials is set to 1 by default (hexen behaviour)
+  - If you use death specials, add a MAPINFO lump that sets this flag to ensure your project works in other ports (and future versions of dsda-doom)
+- dsda-doom does not support finite monster height

 ### Legend

 | Symbol             | Meaning                      |